tpapp/SortedVectors.jl/README.md

 ```

 to sort `xs` and save the result in a vector. `xs` can be any `<: AbstractVector`.
 For immutable types (eg `StaticArrays.SVector` or `UnitRange`), `setindex!` will not work.

+### Special constructors for checking or skipping sorting

 If your code emits sorted vectors, use the
 ```julia